manelpuig/rubot_rbpi4_ws/README.md

 # rubot_rbpi4_ws

-This ws is used...

-Definitiu

-noves modificacions
+This is the workspace in the rUBot raspberrypi4 with all the needed packages